 Janet Dalglish, a play activist involved in the early London adventure playground movement, wins London Play’s inaugural Lifetime in Play in London Award.
-Obituary is
+Janet died in 2007 and her obituary is

 The government publishes the Children’s Plan: Building brighter futures, marking a new level of commitment to play nationally.
 It announces the government’s intention to invest £225m over three years and to publish a national play strategy.

 By the end of 2007 every borough in London has developed a play strategy.

 A great year for Play in London!
 London Play celebrates its tenth birthday.
 The Mayor of London publishes Supplementary Planning Guidance: Providing for Children and Young People's Play and Recreation, to support the London Plan.

 Secretary of State for Children School and Families Ed Balls notes: "play is absolutely central to my aspiration to make this the best place in the world for our children and young people to grow up."
 And the government puts its money where its mouth is, funnelling more than £200m into 30 'Play Pathfinders' and 122 'Playbuilder' schemes to develop adventure playgrounds and free play areas across London and England.

 London Play embarks on the three year Street Play project, kickstarting the play street revival that will soon spread outside London to Bristol, and beyond.